Nishasta: A Summer Ritual That Feeds Kashmir Through Winter

-In many Kashmiri homes, winter mornings begin quietly: snow that covers rooftops, blocks roads and cuts electricity, people wear pherans and use kangries (fire pot) for heat.
-In some kitchens in the upper reaches of Kashmir, mornings see someone in the family cooking nishasta or nishaat (wheat starch) .
+In many Kashmiri homes, winter mornings begin quietly: snow covers the rooftops, blocks roads and cuts electricity; people wear pherans and use kangries (fire pot) for heat.
+In some kitchens, in the upper reaches of Kashmir, mornings see someone in the family cooking nishasta (or nishaat), wheat starch.

-The nishasta is usually consumed as a warm drink, or a halwa — dried starch is mixed with water to form a smooth paste, sugar is added, and the mixture is cooked slowly in ghee over low heat, stirred continuously until it thickens and turns a shade darker.
-For taste, some add dry fruits like almonds, and cashews.
+Nishasta is usually consumed as a warm drink, or a halwa — dried starch is mixed with water to form a smooth paste, sugar is added, and the mixture is cooked slowly in ghee over low heat, stirred continuously until it thickens and turns a shade darker.
+For texture, some homes add dry fruits like almonds, and cashews.

 “My grandmother taught me how to make it when I was 18.
-She said, You have to keep stirring.
-That is the secret.
+She explained that one has to keep stirring — that is the secret.
 If you stop, it sticks and the texture is ruined,” says Sabreena Ashiq, a college student from Bandipora.

 “In the summer, we would sit in the courtyard and clean the wheat together.
-It was not only about food.
-It was about spending time, sharing stories, and preparing for winter,” says Hajira Begum, from Kandi village of Rafiabad Baramulla.
+It was not just about food.
+It was about spending that time together, and sharing stories, while preparing for winter,” says Hajira Begum, from Kandi village of Rafiabad Baramulla.

 While nishasta is widely valued for its health benefits, much of its reputation comes from generational knowledge rather than formal medical prescription.
-Families describe it as energy-rich because it is prepared with wheat starch, ghee, and dry fruits, all calorie-dense ingredients important in helping keep the body warm during Kashmir’s winters.
-Elders believe that nishasta is beneficial for gut health, while strengthening muscle and bones as well.
+Families in the region describe it as energy-rich because it is prepared with wheat starch, ghee, and dry fruits; all calorie-dense ingredients important in helping keep the body warm during Kashmir’s winters.
+Village elders explain that nishasta is beneficial for gut health, as well as help strengthening the body’s muscle and bones.

 “When my daughter delivered her first baby, I made nishasta halwa for her every week,” adds Hajira.
 “Our elders believe it gives strength to the back and bones.
 After childbirth, the body feels weak, so this helps in recovery.”